pmahoney/rubylet/README.md

 * Lower per-request overhead compared to JRuby-Rack and others (much of the core is written in Java to help with this goal).
-A benchmark of a trivial "hello world" app with 10k request warmup followed by 60 seconds of requests at ten per second:
+A benchmark of a trivial "hello world" app with 10k request warmup (not shown) followed by 60 seconds of requests at ten per second:

   ![Simple benchmark][bench1]